 Trouble is, you can only put these things out during the week of the scheduled pickup.
 Otherwise, bitter men in official white cars will hand you tickets.
 Obviously, you have to mow multiple times between pickups, so our monthly contribution to the “Bulky Trash Festivities” grows considerably as the pile festers in the back yard.

 And I do mean fester.
-While the pile grows, awaiting Judgment Day, the heavens regularly open up and bless us with torrents of purifying rain.
+While the pile consumes acreage, awaiting Judgment Day, the heavens regularly open up and bless us with torrents of purifying rain.
 This delightful rain manages to seep into the bags of clippings and leaves (no matter how artfully you arrange them), marinates for a bit, and then bakes in the fetid heat.
-This creates monstrous bags of thick soup, each of them now weighing two hundred pounds.
+This creates monstrous bags of thick porridge, each of them now weighing two hundred pounds.

 Bags which then have to be carried to the front curb.
 An activity that terrifies my soul.

-Because of the trees, there are sections of the yard where sunlight has not appeared since I moved in.
+Because of the trees, there are sections of the yard which sunlight has not touched since I moved in.
 The only thing that will grow here is jasmine, because that stuff claims its territory with a vengeance, so plant away we did.
 The only real maintenance here is trimming up the tendrils that grow over the defined borders.

 So there I am with the manual clippers once again, crawling on my knees and snipping.
 And I just have one question.
-What the hell is that white stuff that oozes out of the severed stems, coating your hands with a powerful adhesive that results in skin being left on doorknobs?
+What the hell is that white stuff that oozes out of the severed jasmine stems, coating your hands with a powerful adhesive that results in skin being left on doorknobs?
 Why did nobody warn me about this and why is it not being regulated in some way?

 They are everywhere, no matter what you do or who you pay.
 You cannot escape them, these tiny minions of Satan who can send a grown man into hysterical fits of screaming and reflexive dancing just by gathering in military units and then marching across exposed flesh.
 And when they send out that synchronized signal to bite at the exact same time?
 This is proof that there truly is pure evil loose in the world.